 These are agreements with universities that allow you to transfer seamlessly once you graduate with an Associate of Applied Science degree from Wayne.

-Employment: As a graduate, you could build a career as a police officer, a deputy sheriff, a county detention officer, a state trooper, an intensive probation/parole surveillance officer, correctional officer, or a loss prevention specialist.
+Employment: As a graduate, you could build a career as a police officer/sheriff’s deputy, detention officer/correctional officer, state trooper, probation/parole officer, victim advocate, etc.

 Hope Bruehl